asarantsev/CAPM-SPT/README.md

 # VolatilityStabilized
-Code and data for my article on Volatility-Stabilized Models
+Code and data for my article on Volatility-Stabilized Models.
+Data file SizeDeciles.xlsx taken from Professor Kenneth French's online data library for stock deciles returns and size, and Federal Reserve Economic Data web site for short-term Treasury rates which provide risk-free returns.
+Python file SizeDeciles.py is for code.
+Save the code and data files to the same folder and run the code.
+It will generate the plots and results.